christopherusky/EO_Pavement_Analysis/README.md

+## Earth Observation Pavement Analysis Toolkit.

 ![image](https://github.com/user-attachments/assets/04a78093-f08b-4bd5-9685-153a16b6d2f4)

 ## eo_pavement_analysis

 The Earth Observation Pavement Analysis is a QGOS 3.0+ plugin for the extraction of raster data representing unpaved roads.
 Once extracted the data set created is used to train a machine learning model for the assessment of unpaved roads in Low and Middle Income Countries, particulary in the Global South.
 The outcomes from this enable a low cost / cost effective way to maximise limited resouces in the maintenance of unpaved roads as vital arteries connecting people, goods and services.

+If you are looking for a method for preparing raster extracts, this could also be for you :)

 ### Step 1.
 Create Layers.